DPWelsh/Codabunga/content/posts/ginas-second-project.md

     freq_skeptic = FreqDist(filter_bigrams(bigrams_skeptic))

 Lastly, I wanted a separate list of any words that occur as the first word of a sentence in the data.
-If a word occurred immediately after the start padding symbol ‘<s>’, then the word’s bigram was added to this list.
+If a word occurred immediately after the start padding symbol, then the word’s bigram was added to this list.

     # filter out start tokens in frequency data